rc-chuah/weewx-temperaturnu/readme.txt

 Temperature Conversion:

-The extension automatically detects your weather station's unit system and converts the temperature to Celsius as required by Temperatur.nu:
+The extension automatically converts your weather station's temperature to Celsius using weewx.units.to_METRICWX().
+This ensures accuracy regardless of your station's native unit system (Fahrenheit or Celsius).

-- If your station uses US units (Fahrenheit): (°F - 32) × 5/9 = °C
-- If your station uses metric units (Celsius): No conversion needed
-- Temperature is rounded to 1 decimal place

 Example conversions:
 - 32°F → 0°C